jvde-github/AIS-catcher/README.md

 - System support and GUI: Windows, <del>Android</del>, Web interface
 - Multi-channel SDRs: validate location from signal (e.g. like MLAT or using passive radar)
 - Output: ZeroMQ, <del>APRS, JSON over HTTP,</del> TCP, ...
+- <del>NMEA input: check checksum, use fillbits to set length and more tight initial parser</del>
 - <del>Allow for verbose updates even if running from stdin</del>
 - <del>Adding additional messages to the JSON decoder (Message 8, 6, etc).</del>
 - <del>(Unit) testing of the JSON decoder</del>